valkey-io/valkey-glide/java/DEVELOPER.md

 # Developer Guide

-This document describes how to set up your development environment to build and test the GLIDE for Redis Java wrapper.
+This document describes how to set up your development environment to build and test the Valkey GLIDE Java wrapper.

 ### Development Overview

-The GLIDE for Redis Java wrapper consists of both Java and Rust code.
+The Valkey GLIDE Java wrapper consists of both Java and Rust code.
 Rust bindings for the Java Native Interface are implemented using [jni-rs](https://github.com/jni-rs/jni-rs), and the Java JAR is built using [Gradle](https://github.com/gradle/gradle).
 The Java and Rust components communicate using the [protobuf](https://github.com/protocolbuffers/protobuf) protocol.

 ### Build from source